elemental/Elemental/doc/source/intro.rst

-Elemental should successfully build on nearly every platform, as it has been verified to build on most major desktop platforms (including Linux, Mac OS X, Microsoft Windows, and Cygwin), as well as a wide variety of Linux clusters (including Blue Gene/P) and, with some minor modifications, on Intel's SCC research chip.
+Elemental should successfully build on nearly every platform, as it has been verified to build on most major desktop platforms (including Linux, Mac OS X, Microsoft Windows, and Cygwin), as well as a wide variety of Linux clusters (including Blue Gene/P).

 License and Copyright
 =====================